Further Counterexamples to Zarhin's conjecture about micro weights: Second example

 \section{Second example}

-In this section we obtain the existence of non-CM Abelian $7\cdot8=56$-folds whose $\ell$-adic geometric monodromy groups are certain $\q_\ell$-forms of a certain number of copies of groups of type $G_2$.
-Our construction hinges on a choice of a CM field of degree $2\cdot8=16$, in fact an elaboration of the method of \cite{habil} yields the following more specific result:
+In this section we obtain the existence of $p$-principally polarized non-CM Abelian $7\cdot8=56$-folds over fields of characteristic $p\notin\{0,2\}$, such that their $\ell$-adic geometric monodromy groups are certain $\q_\ell$-forms of a certain number of copies of groups of type $G_2$.
+Recall that a polarization is called $p$-principal if its degree is coprime to $p$.
+Our construction hinges on a choice of a CM field of degree $2\cdot8=16$, in fact an elaboration of the method of \cite{habil} yields the following more specific result.